29 April 2012

 Posted in MLS

-My full match wrap-up should be available some time this evening, but before I write that, I need to write a short post about the post match fight that took place between the Seattle Sounders and Chicago Fire on Saturday night.
+My full match wrap-up should be available some time this evening, but before I write that, I need to write a short post about the post match fight that took place between the only now Seattle Sounders and Chicago Fire on Saturday night.
 What occurred was a disgrace to the game, and was only one in a series of events that made the match hard to watch.
 Of course there was bad officiating, bad play, and let's not forget Eddie Johnson's classless swearing at Fire supporters when there were children nearby, but the fight takes the cake.

 Johnson will probably not see any punishment for his actions because the audio only file that has been floating around Twitter makes it very difficult to prove it was him, but he knows it was him and he needs to go to sleep at night knowing what a classless act that was.